m-labs/artiq/doc/manual/management_system.rst

 Basics
 ^^^^^^

-To make more efficient use of hardware resources, experiments are generally split into three phases and pipelined, such that potentially compute-intensive pre-computation or analysis phases may be executed in parallel with the bodies of other experiments, which access hardware.
+To make more efficient use of hardware resources, experiments are generally split into three phases and pipelined.
+While one experiment is using the real-time hardware, others may execute potentially compute-intensive pre-computation or analysis phases in parallel.

 .. seealso::
    These steps are implemented in :class:`~artiq.language.environment.Experiment`.
-However, user-written experiments should usually derive from (sub-class) :class:`artiq.language.environment.EnvExperiment`, which additionally provides access to the methods of :class:`artiq.language.environment.HasEnvironment`.
+User-written experiments should usually derive from (sub-class) :class:`artiq.language.environment.EnvExperiment`, which additionally provides access to the methods of :class:`artiq.language.environment.HasEnvironment`.

-There are three stages of a standard experiment users may write code in:
+There are three stages of a standard experiment users may write code for:

-1. The **preparation** stage, which pre-fetches and pre-computes any data that necessary to run the experiment.
+1. The **preparation** stage, which pre-fetches and pre-computes any data that is necessary to run the experiment.
 Users may implement this stage by overloading the :meth:`~artiq.language.environment.Experiment.prepare` method.
-It is not permitted to access hardware in this stage, as doing so may conflict with other experiments using the same devices.
+It is not permitted to access hardware in this stage.

-2. The **run** stage, which corresponds to the body of the experiment and generally accesses hardware.
+2. The **run** stage, which corresponds to the body of the experiment.
 Users must implement this stage and overload the :meth:`~artiq.language.environment.Experiment.run` method.
+In this stage, the experiment has the right to run kernels and access hardware.

 3. The **analysis** stage, where raw results collected in the running stage are post-processed and may lead to updates of the parameter database.
 This stage may be implemented by overloading the :meth:`~artiq.language.environment.Experiment.analyze` method.
+It is not permitted to access hardware in this stage.

 Only the :meth:`~artiq.language.environment.Experiment.run` method implementation is mandatory; if the experiment does not fit into the pipelined scheduling model, it can leave one or both of the other methods empty (which is the default).

-Consecutive experiments are then executed in a pipelined manner by the ARTIQ master's scheduler: first experiment A runs its preparation stage, than experiment A executes its running stage while experiment B executes its preparation stage, and so on.
+Consecutive experiments are executed in a pipelined manner by the ARTIQ master's scheduler: first experiment A executes its preparation stage, than experiment A executes its running stage while experiment B executes its preparation stage, and so on.

 .. note::
-    The next experiment (B) may start its :meth:`~artiq.language.environment.Experiment.run` before all events placed into (core device) RTIO buffers by the previous experiment (A) have been executed.
-These events may then execute while experiment B's :meth:`~artiq.language.environment.Experiment.run` is already in progress.
-Using :meth:`~artiq.coredevice.core.Core.reset` in experiment B will clear the RTIO buffers, discarding pending events, including those left over from A.
+   An experiment A can exit its :meth:`~artiq.language.environment.Experiment.run` method before all its RTIO events have been executed, i.e., while those RTIO events are still waiting in the FIFO buffers.
+If the next experiment entering the running stage uses :meth:`~artiq.coredevice.core.Core.reset`, those buffers will be cleared, and any remaining events discarded, potentially including those scheduled by A.

-    Interactions between events of different experiments can be avoided by preventing the :meth:`~artiq.language.environment.Experiment.run` method of experiment A from returning until all events have been executed.
-This is discussed in the section on RTIO :ref:`rtio-handover-synchronization`.
+   This is a deliberate feature of seamless handover, but can cause problems if the events scheduled by A were important and should not have been skipped.
+In those cases, it is recommended to ensure the :meth:`~artiq.language.environment.Experiment.run` method of experiment A does not return until *all* its scheduled events have been executed.
+See also :ref:`RTIO Synchronization<rtio-handover-synchronization>`.

 Priorities and timed runs
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-When determining what experiment should begin executing next (i.e. enter the preparation stage), the scheduling looks at the following factors, by decreasing order of precedence:
+When determining what experiment should begin executing next (i.e. enter its preparation stage), the scheduling looks at the following factors, by decreasing order of precedence:

 1. Experiments may be scheduled with a due date.
 This is considered the *earliest possible* time of their execution (rather than a deadline, or latest possible -- ARTIQ makes no guarantees about experiments being started or completed before any specified time).
 If a due date is set and it has not yet been reached, the experiment is not eligible for preparation.
 2. The integer priority value specified by the user.